Light Yagami is the god of a new universe. It’s not hard to see why.

 L and Light live in an amazing fictional world that has intricate rules for supernatural elements.

-Here are ten rules of Death Note as shown in anime and 10 rules of death notes that you don’t know about.
+Here are ten rules of Death Note as shown in anime and ten rules of Death Note that you don’t know about.

-This is a list of important guidelines for the storey and setting.
+This is a list of important guidelines for the story and setting.

 1. Whoever is in possession of this note will die.